luciotorelli/nature-one/README.md

 <details>
    <summary>Features</summary>
-     1. Landing Page Header - The landing page header provides the clear purpose of the website, how to place an order and read about shipping and the product.
+     1. Landing Page Header - The landing page header provides the clear purpose of the website, how to place an order, read about shipping and the product.
       <img src="readme-assets/header-readme.jpg" alt="Color scheme" width="1000px" />
      2. The first section of the landing page is a breakdown of how the natural vitamins are created/extracted.
       <img src="readme-assets/vitamins-readme.jpg" alt="Color scheme" width="1000px" />